siegelzero/stat510/README.md

 * Using ARCH and AR models in multivariate time series contexts
 * Using spectral density estimation and spectral analysis
 * Using fractional differencing and threshold models with time series data

+## Textbook
+"Time Series Analysis and Its Applications With R Examples", 3rd edition by Robert H. Shumway & David S. Stoffer